 Integration before or after the use of psychedelics is a crucial component of the journey, and really contributes to some of psychedelics’ sustained benefits for mental health.
 Imagine having one of the most profound experiences of your life, but not being able to make sense of it?
 Or worse, not having anyone to talk with about it?

 A psychedelic integration specialist can help you uncover the thoughts and emotions that you experienced during your encounter with psychedelics.
 An integration coach gives you the support you need to step into a new way of being.
 That’s what we do and we’re here to help you.
-If you’re interested in learning more about our integration and coaching services, book a call with us today and get started on this life-changing journey!
+If you’re interested in learning more about our trip sitting and integration services, book a call with us today and get started on this life-changing journey!

 Does it Involve Consuming Psychedelics with a Practitioner Present?

-No, integration does not include consuming psychedelic substances with a practitioner present.
-In both therapeutic and ceremonial settings, the practitioners job is to hold space for the participant—not to fully guide or control their experience.
+No, integration comes after the psychedelic experience.
+However, we do offer trip sitting services which include consuming psychedelic substances with a practitioner present.
+In both therapeutic and ceremonial settings, the practitioner’s job is to hold space for the participant—not to fully guide or control their experience.
 It’s important for the experience to unfold naturally, to let the experience itself serve as the guide.

 The aim of psychedelic integration is to provide a non-judgmental space in which thoughtful processing of a psychedelic experience can take place—and it happens either before and/or long after the psychoactive effects of a drug have worn off.
 While mainstream recreational culture has generally recognized the value of psychedelic drugs, many overlook the integration process, which is equally as important.